Scheduling Jobs

 • recurring or "CRON-like" processes that happen on a regular basis.

-SLURM Arguments#
+Slurm Arguments#

 These are the common and recommended arguments suggested at a minimum to get a job in any form.